Azure/azure-cli/doc/track_2_migration_guidance.md

 # Track 2 Migration Guidance

-Azure CLI is built upon Azure Python SDK.
-Recently Azure Python SDK announced next generation product.
-It is named Track 2 SDK.
-The old version of SDK is named Track 1.
-It claims that it has great advantages than Track 1 SDK.
+Azure CLI is built on Azure Python SDKs.
+Recently, Azure Python SDK team announced the next generation product, named Track 2 SDK.
+The old version of SDK is called Track 1 SDK.
+It claims that it has some advantages than Track 1 SDK.
 It is not compatible with Track 1 SDK.
-Azure CLI developers need to spend considerable time and do some work to migrate from Track 1 SDK to Track 2 SDK.
+A considerable number of work days are required for Azure CLI developers to migrate their modules from Track 1 SDK to Track 2 SDK.
 Let's see an example of Track 2 SDK. [azure-mgmt-compute 17.0.0b1](https://pypi.org/project/azure-mgmt-compute/17.0.0b1/) introduces important breaking changes and important new features like unified authentication and asynchronous programming.

 This document summarizes typical issues and solutions when adopting Track 2 SDK in Azure CLI.